glorynguyen/react-adsense/README.md

-# react-adsense
+# react-adsense-ad

-> react-adsense is a React-component for Google AdSense / Baidu advertisement.
+> react-adsense-ad is a React-component for Google AdSense advertisement.

 [![Build Status](https://travis-ci.org/aj-anuragjain/react-adsense.svg?branch=master)](https://travis-ci.org/aj-anuragjain/react-adsense)

 # 1. Install

-> **npm install --save react-google-adsense**
+> **npm install --save react-adsense-ad**

 Before use Google AdSense, you should add the `script` at the end of HTML.